roseengineering/rfcascade/README.md

 ```

 By default the utlitilty outputs a touchstone file with
-GUM and Rollets stability information as comments.
+GUM and Rollet stability information as comments.
 It can
 also output the following alternative formats:

 ```